Malasar: Notable people

-Bajri (Pearl Millet)

-Bajri (Pearl Millet) is a traditional grain widely grown in arid regions, known for its versatility and nutritional value.
-It is typically cropped in the village when the monsoon arrives early, as it thrives in the rainfall conditions of the season.
-The primary use of bajri is in making flatbread, which is a staple in many households.
-It is also used as cattle feed, contributing to livestock nutrition.
-Additionally, bajri is often used to prepare dishes like khichda, a savory mix of grains and vegetables.
-It is considered to have better nutritional benefits compared to other grains, offering a good source of fiber, vitamins, and minerals.
-This grain is particularly preferred during the winter season due to its warming properties and ability to provide energy and strength.

-Moth

-Moth is a traditional spice of Bikaner, known for its distinctive flavor and integral role in the region's cuisine.
-It is commonly used in various dishes such as dal, Bikaneri bhujia, papad, badi, and Bikaneri pakode, adding a unique taste that defines the local cuisine.
-Moth is considered to be very tasty and aromatic, contributing to the rich flavors of Bikaneri snacks.
-There is also a mysterious, almost secretive, role that moth plays in the success of Bikaneri namkeen (savory snacks), with its subtle yet crucial influence on the taste and texture of these beloved treats.
-Its use in local delicacies has helped Bikaner establish a reputation for its exceptional and distinct food culture.

 Demography

 The population of Malasar, as recorded in the 2011 Census of India, stood at 3,500, with 1,798 males and 1,702 females.
 The village consists of around 400 families.
 The literacy rate in Malasar is reported to be 79%, with a positive trend in recent years.
 The primary occupations of the villagers include agriculture, self-employment, and jobs, including government service.
 In terms of caste distribution, 11% of the population belongs to the Scheduled Castes, 8% to the Scheduled Tribes, 70% to Other Backward Classes (OBC), and 11% to the General category.
 This demographic profile reflects the village’s diverse social structure and its reliance on agriculture and local employment.